mlabecki/dq_analysis/README.md

 # dq_analysis - Data Quality Analysis
 The purpose of this project was to create a simple interactive dashboard visualizing the properties of time-dependent distributions of data such as loan attributes.
-This could be helpful in the detection of possible temporal discontinuities, anomalies and other data quality issues.
+This could be helpful in the detection of possible temporal discontinuities and other anomalies related to data quality.
 Please click the screenshot below to access the dashboard app on Streamlit.

 [<img src='img/freddie_mac/00_AppScreenshot_1000x432.jpg'>](https://mlabecki-dq-analysis-srcapp-dq-freddie-mac-aeizer.streamlit.app)